ryujimano/YelpApp/README.md

-# Project 3 - YelpApp
+# Project 3 - *YelpApp*

-YelpApp is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).
+**YelpApp** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **21** hours spent in total
+Time spent: **22** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [X] Table rows for search results should be dynamic height according to the content height.
+(3pt)
-- [X] Custom cells should have the proper Auto Layout constraints.
+- [X] Custom cells should have the proper Auto Layout constraints. (+5pt)
-- [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)

 The following **optional** features are implemented:

 - [X] Search results page
-   - [X] Infinite scroll for restaurant results.
+   - [X] Infinite scroll for restaurant results. (+3pt)
-   - [X] Implement map view of restaurant results.
+   - [X] Implement map view of restaurant results. (+3pt)
-- [X] Implement the restaurant detail page.
+- [X] Implement the restaurant detail page. (+2pt)

 The following **additional** features are implemented:

-- [X] Flip between views animation
+- Flip between views animation
-- [X] Implement annotation to map view
+- Implement annotation to map view
-- [X] Access detail view from map view
+- Access detail view from map view
-- [X] Access Yelp data from current location
+- Access Yelp data from current location
-- [X] Search Yelp API
+- Search Yelp API

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Tips for AutoLayout
 2. Better ways to layout view

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: